hendrix04/volumio-plugins/plugins/miscellanea/onkyo_control/readme.md

 - Automatically or manually detect compatible Onkyo receivers on the network .
 - Send a power on or power off command to an Onkyo receiver when Volumio playback begins or ends.
+    - Pausing is equivilant to stopping a song.
+- Select the zone you want to listen on.
 - Set the volume on the receiver to a set value when Volumio playback begins.
+    - This also sets volumio's volume
+- Set receiver volume using Volumio's volume controls
 - Delay the power off command to the receiver (to allow for pausing music without shutting down).
+    - If a song starts playing again before the delayed power off kicks in, it will prevent the receiver from turning off.

+## Refactor enhancements
+Numerous enhancements have been made as of a major refactor done in 2022 by Hendrix04.
+I would like to thank Ben Mitchell (orderpftheflame) for giving a great base for me to start with.
+Had it not been for this plugin, I likely would have never picked up Volumio.

+- Updated to be compatible with the Volumio 3 pluigin store
+- Updated receiver information so that more receivers are compatible
+- Zone selection
+- More intelligent configuration page.
+    - Selecting a reciever and saving the Connection Configuration will populate the zone dropdown with appropriate zones.
+- Better volume support
+    - Max volume setting
+    - Volumio's volume is now appropriately relayed to the receiver.
+        - Example: The Spotify Connect plugin will now enable the Spotify app to control the reciever volume.
+- Better handling of power off
+    - Power off is now triggered via pause or stop
+    - If music is started back up after a pause or stop, but before the receiver is turned off (aka before the off delay runs out), then the reveiver will stay on.

 ## Installation